theocjr/social-media-forensics/README.md

 # Social Media Forensics

-This project aims to make available tools and software for forensics over social media.
+This project aims to make available tools and software for forensics over social media in order to promote information exchange and foster the area.

 ## Datasets